-The idea for the walk first originated from a local artist from Southern California, Oliver Weissmuller, who was hired to help renovate Hollywood and make it more attractive to visitors and natives alike.
-It was designed in 1958 and construction began in 1960, when it officially opened.
-The walk itself stretches 18 blocks – about 1.3 miles from east to west on Hollywood Boulevard and 0.4 miles from north to south on the cross street of Vine – which makes for a fun and easy twenty-minute stroll while tourists stop to take photos with their hands touching their favorite celebrity’s star.
+The idea for the walk came from a Southern California artist, Oliver Weissmuller, who was hired to help renovate Hollywood and make it more attractive to visitors and locals alike.
+Construction began in 1958, and two years later, the walk officially opened.
+Stretching 18 blocks – about 1.3mi (2.1km) from east to west on Hollywood Boulevard and 0.4mi (600m) from north to south on the cross street of Vine – it makes for a fun and easy twenty-minute stroll with a few photos along the way.

-It extends to right outside Grauman’s Chinese Theater, one of the most lavish cinemas in motion picture history, where the young hand prints and signatures of the Harry Potter cast can be seen along with classic movie stars, such as Frank Sinatra, Clark Gable and Julie Andrews.
-Stars have to pay a hefty fee of $25,000 to accept their nomination from the Hollywood Chamber of Commerce, after which they get to bring home a placard with their name on it and a replica of their star.
-Some of the most famous stars are Tom Hanks, Winona Ryder, Michael Jackson, Reese Witherspoon, Johnny Depp, Elvis Presley, Drew Barrymore and Marilyn Monroe.
+The walk passes right outside Grauman’s Chinese Theatre, one of the most lavish cinemas in motion picture history, where the young handprints and signatures of the Harry Potter cast can be seen along with those of classic movie stars, such as Frank Sinatra, Clark Gable and Julie Andrews.
+Stars have to pay a hefty fee of $50,000 to accept their nomination from the Hollywood Chamber of Commerce, after which they get to bring home a placard with their name on it and a replica of their star.